Wakoma/nimble/documentation/setup.md

-# Set Up your Nimble
+# Set up your Nimble

 >!! **TODO**
 >!!